reeceholland/ros2_fault_injection/README.md

 client -> /service -> fault injector -> /service_raw -> real server
 ```

 This keeps the framework understandable and testable while covering both data streams and command/control interactions.
+Scenarios can also include assertions that watch fault events and publish pass/fail results for expected outcomes.

 Injectors are discovered through `pluginlib`.
 The built-in injector types are registered in `fault_injector_plugins.xml`, and additional packages can provide their own `FaultInjectorPlugin` wrappers without editing the core factory.